 Finding your audience demographics is relatively easy if you have your tracking set up properly.
 Most social media platforms have their own audience tracking that coincides with their advertising platform.
 These work pretty well.
-Google Analytics is probably the most popular for small to medium sized businesses so I will focus mainly on that.
-There are also other analytics applications that are more sophisticated and thereby, more expensive but for our purposes Google Analytics will work fine.
+Google Analytics is probably the most popular for small to medium-sized businesses, so that I will focus mainly on that.
+Other analytics applications are more sophisticated and more expensive, but Google Analytics will work fine for our purposes.

-You can scan the code to find or you can use the shortcut method.
-Hit either Command F (Mac) or Control F (Windows) and a search box will appear at the top of the page.
-Type in each of the libraries, one at a time until you get a hit.
+You can scan the code to find it, or you can use the shortcut method.
+Hit either Command F (Mac) or Control F (Windows), and a search box will appear at the top of the page.
+Type in each of the libraries, one at a time, until you get a hit.
 If you find one of them, Google Analytics is installed.
-If not we have to install it.
+If not, we have to install it.
 If you have Google Analytics installed, now we need to be able to access it.
 If not, skip to “Installing Google Analytics” on how to install it.

 Once you have logged in, you will be presented with Google Analytics Home.
 By default, Google Analytics is set to the last seven days.
 You should see a line graph with your traffic for the past week.
 It should look something like this:

 If you see traffic, great!
 Skip to “Finding Demographic Information” in Google Analytics.